aguestuser/dl/README.md

 Additionally:

-2. It relies on discovering the file of the size in advance (to calculate chunk sizes) but has no fallback measures in place for discovering that information in the case that the target server does not supply in in the response to a `HEAD` request.
+2. It relies on discovering the file of the size in advance (to calculate chunk sizes) but has no fallback measures in place for discovering that information in the case that the target server does not supply it in the response to a `HEAD` request.

 If I had more time to work on this project, I'd want to solve the above problems in roughly that order.
 Here are some preliminary thoughts on how I'd do so:

 ## 1. Handling Failed Requests

 To handle failed requests, first we'd want to track the status of all requests.
-We'd need to store this data in some sort of thread-safe data structure that a bunch of parallel threads could read fro mand write to in parallel without producing contention or draining resources in acquiring locks, etc. My data structure of choice would be some sort of concurrent hash map (which has a series of distribtued mutexes on entries the map, rather than one mutex on the whole map).
+We'd need to store this data in some sort of thread-safe data structure that a bunch of parallel threads could read from and write to in parallel without producing contention or draining resources in acquiring locks, etc. My data structure of choice would be some sort of concurrent hash map.
 It looks like rust has a decent implementation in [chashmap](https://docs.rs/chashmap/2.2.2/chashmap/).

 When `FileDownloader#fetch` was called, I'd pass it an empty `chashmap`.
 As requests or writes fail and/or succeed I'd write record that fact to an entry in the `chashmap`.
 As a first approximation, let's say the keys of the map would be the number of the offset, and the values would be an enum with possible values `Success`, `FailedRequest`, `FailedWrite`.
 If either a request or a write failed, one of the futures in the stream being collected into one future would fail, meaning that the entire future would fail.
 I'd `map_err` over this future and recursively call `fetch` again, feeding it the (now not-empty) version of the hash-map.